gurditsingh/hydeout/_posts/test.md

 **Postscript** contains compression parameters and the size of the compressed footer.

 ### 4. Parquet
 Parquet is optimized for the paradigm Write Once Read Many (WORM).
 It writes slowly but reads incredibly quickly, especially when you only access a subset of columns.
 Parquet is **good choice for heavy workloads when reading portions of data**.
 For cases where you need to work with whole rows of data, you should use a format like CSV or AVRO.
 Parquet files are **binary** files that contain **metadata** about their contents.
-Therefore, without reading/parsing the contents of the file(s), metadata to determine column names, compression/encoding, data types, and even some basic statistical characteristics.
+Therefore, without reading/parsing the contents of the file(s), metadata is used to determine column names, compression/encoding, data types, and even some basic statistical characteristics.
 Column metadata for a Parquet file is stored at the end of the file, which allows for fast, single-pass writing.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Njg4NDgwNDIsMTY3Mzg4NTA3NywtMz
+eyJoaXN0b3J5IjpbMTU0MDI3NjU0OSwxNjczODg1MDc3LC0zNj
-Y2NTA5NTE4LC0xNTE3MTA1MTY2LC01Njc4MTA3NDYsMTMzMDEx
+Y1MDk1MTgsLTE1MTcxMDUxNjYsLTU2NzgxMDc0NiwxMzMwMTEx
-MTc1LC0xNjU4MTc4ODM4LDE4NTEyMjg4NDMsMTE4NTYxNDk1OS
+NzUsLTE2NTgxNzg4MzgsMTg1MTIyODg0MywxMTg1NjE0OTU5LC
-wtOTU2MjI0MDE2LC04NDQ2NzU5NzQsLTEzMDA0MDI2MzQsLTg0
+05NTYyMjQwMTYsLTg0NDY3NTk3NCwtMTMwMDQwMjYzNCwtODQy
-MjI3MDA3NiwxOTAwOTgzMzU2LC0xNTEwNzQzNDUzLDE1ODUyMD
+MjcwMDc2LDE5MDA5ODMzNTYsLTE1MTA3NDM0NTMsMTU4NTIwNT
-U4NDMsLTc3MzY1MDA3NSw5MjEwOTkyNjMsOTUyOTQ5OTc0LC0x
+g0MywtNzczNjUwMDc1LDkyMTA5OTI2Myw5NTI5NDk5NzQsLTEx
-MTIzOTUwNzM2XX0=
+MjM5NTA3MzZdfQ==
 -->